Business

 “There was a flip of a switch about two years ago where we could feed thousands of pieces of content to Facebook and TikTok.”

 Facebook and TikTok have also scaled their creator content algorithm.
-So what’s happening now is we’ll feed TikTok and Facebook thousands and thousands of pieces of content from creators and we’ll license that content.
-It's not very lucrative for them to post it on their own social media but we do feed it into the AIs at Facebook and TikTok.
+What’s happening now is we’ll feed TikTok and Facebook thousands and thousands of pieces of content from creators, and we’ll license that content.
+Its not very lucrative for them to post it on their own social media, but we do feed it into the AIs at Facebook and TikTok.

 Sherwood: Has giving creators control over the content promoting BlueChew led to situations where you had to trust the process and sign off on content you didn’t feel great about?

 Sherwood: Where do you see growth coming from for your business?
-What is BlueChew going to be five or 10 years from now?
+What is BlueChew going to be 5 or 10 years from now?

 Sullivan: I don’t really know.
 I don’t know when we’re going to hit the top of the S curve.
-We’ve been lucky to have been early, grow very quick, and have good market share.
-I don’t put targets on revenue or growth, I just like to take what the market offers me.
+We’ve been lucky to have been early, grow very quickly, and have good market share.
+I don’t put targets on revenue or growth; I just like to take what the market offers me.

-There’s a good chance there’s a cultural change or tadalafil daily becomes very popular, and people really see the benefits of increased blood flow for other purposes besides just great sex, and the industry could go 5x in the next five or 10 years.
+There’s a good chance there’s a cultural change or tadalafil daily becomes very popular, and people really see the benefits of increased blood flow for other purposes besides just great sex, and the industry could go 5x in the next 5 or 10 years.
 That could also not be the case.
-Generally, the wind’s at our back because it's such a good drug, and it benefits people’s lives in a positive way, and it's very affordable.
+Generally, the wind’s at our back because its such a good drug, it benefits people’s lives in a positive way, and its very affordable.

-I do have some other brands that I’m launching in the next year that I’m excited about that will take advantage of the pharmacy infrastructure, in-house marketing tech, engineers, web development that we’ve already built.
+I do have some other brands that I’m launching in the next year that I’m excited about, and that will take advantage of the pharmacy infrastructure, in-house marketing tech, engineers, and web development that we’ve already built.

 Sherwood: You’re also self-funded.
 What does that allow you to do versus a venture-backed startup or public company?

-From my perspective, I wouldn’t be able to be the CEO of a financed business with VCs and private equity folks.
+From my perspective, I wouldn’t be able to be the CEO of a financed business with venture capital and private equity folks.
 I’m very much a bootstrap entrepreneur.
-When you get used to that lifestyle of not having financier backers it's kind of hard to keep them abreast of your strategies and ideas because they come and go so quickly.
-So if I were to take financing or if I were to go public I probably wouldn’t be able to be the CEO.
+When you get used to that lifestyle of not having financier backers, its kind of hard to keep them abreast of your strategies and ideas because they come and go so quickly.
+So if I were to take financing or if I were to go public, I probably wouldn’t be able to be the CEO.

 “I don’t have to chase fads that I’m not comfortable with because I don’t have revenue targets or any pressure from investors for short-term returns.”